LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="DeleteAccountByDeleteToken-get-">Auth Delete Account (GET)</h4>
  This API is used to delete an account by passing it a delete token.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-delete-account/)

 ```java